fym0503/GFETM/README.md

 pip install -r requirements.txt pip install -e .
 ```

+## Dataset Preparation
+We provided a sample dataset in Google Drive as instructed in [data](https://github.com/fym0503/GFETM/tree/main/data).
+To pre-process your own datasets, please follow the instructions in https://github.com/fym0503/GFETM/blob/main/scripts/general/data_preprocess.ipynb.
+To proceed with the preprocessing, please make sure your dataset has a .h5ad format with .var['chr','start','end'] indicating the chromosomes, start position and end positin of the peak coordinates.

 ## Usage Steps
 0. Environment Preparation (see above)
 1. Download the dataset respective following instructions in [data](https://github.com/fym0503/GFETM/tree/main/data) and [gfm_checkpoint](https://github.com/fym0503/GFETM/tree/main/gfm_checkpoint)